 Use a bearing puller to remove the inboard and outboard bearings from the shaft.
+Remove the bearing spacers (21 and 36).

-It is not necessary to remove the bearing snap rings (22 and 36) from the shaft unless replacement is required.
+It is not necessary to remove the bearing snap rings (22 and 37) from the shaft unless replacement is required.
 If replacement is required, use snap ring pliers to remove the snap rings from the impeller shaft.